outrank your competition

 Step 3: Segment your database

-So, you’ve built a top-notch list of high-quality leads, loving every minute of it (assuming you used Leadfeeder).
+So, you’ve built a top-notch target lead list, loving every minute of it (assuming you used Leadfeeder).
 Now, you need to further break them down into narrower market segments of potential customers.
-To do this, use the information about your ICP and TAP.
+To do this, use the information about your ICP and TAM.

 The most popular optimization filters Leadfeeder’s users set are: